Five works you need to check out by the deadpan humourist

 Productions budgets have multiplied, movie stars have crossed over, and the once clear-cut line dividing film and TV continues to fade.
 But can TV make it on the big stage?

-In a first-of-its-kind project, some of Sydney's most prolific artists collaborated with musicians on the autism spectrum and with other disabilities to make their own music in the Opera House’s state-of-the-art Intel Broadcast Studio during Vivid LIVE.
+Some of Sydney's most prolific artists collaborated with musicians on the autism spectrum and with other disabilities to make their own music in the Opera House’s state-of-the-art Intel Broadcast Studio.